YLtryingcode/DataVisualization/assignment3&4.md

   Yes, what is the difference between ADAS and AD.
 I am also confused by the term of different levels.
 What does different level mean?
 - What else do you wish you know or being included in the visualization?

-  Reference, where the data come frome and the percentage of each each level at each year
+  Reference, where the data come frome and the percentage of each each level at each year.
 - How do you like the overall aesthetics and format?

   I like it. the reader can easily understand the graph with minimal effort.
 The graph does represent what the title introduce.
 It is an engaging graph, and yes I am willing to share the information with others.